If you love jewelry, Stella & Dot should be on your radar.

 Jewelry includes everything from necklaces, earrings, and bracelets to rings, charms, watches, and jewelry display and storage.
 A good amount of their jewelry is under $100, with earrings in the $30-50 range and necklaces in the $50-100 range.
 Not cheap, but neither is their quality.

 Bags include purses, clutches, totes, wallets, and weekenders.
 Wallets and clutches are in the $50-100 range whereas purses and weekenders range from $80-150.

 Accessories include sunglasses, scarves, tunics, sarongs, and bag charms.
 Scarves are around $50-70, sunglasses around $100-130, and sarongs are $49.

 Again, they’re masterful when it comes to marketing these products and pushing the image of high-fashion.
-Aside from calling their parties “trunk shows”, their Covet line encourages people to host “pop-up shops” (way to ride the trend wave) featuring these luxury items.
+Aside from calling their parties “trunk shows,” they encourage people to host “pop-up shops” (way to ride the trend wave) featuring some of their luxury items.

 They also have a look-book featuring looks put together from their various items.

 If you do decide to become an Independent Stylist and host Trunk Shows, what does your income really like?